 Read more as we break what your employer's obligations ARE under the law, and what rights the employed have according to the employment laws.

 Specific state overtime laws notwithstanding - the short answer is probably "Yes".

 As a general rule, under the Fair Labor Standards Act (FLSA) which regulates most wage & hour issues on the federal level, how many hours an employee works is up to the employer's discretion.
 There is an important exception to the rule being employees are protected from forced overtime when it puts the worker at risk of injury of violates safety standards.

 This is not a hard rule, as a number of industries are exceptions with regulations restricting the maximum hours and time period for work for safety reasons.
 For example, truck drivers have strict hours of service rules restricting the legality of forcing overtime on the basis that exhaustion would put themselves and other drivers at risk if they worked too many hours.
 Healthcare workers are also a common exception with many state labor laws restricting mandatory overtime.

 From state to state labor laws can differ, and numerous states have implemented restrictions (California for requires a mandatory day off for every seven day work period - among other requirements) ...

-When it comes to employment law situations, the issue of whether your situation constitutes unfair vs. illegal is a common qualifying hurdle.
+When it comes to employment law situations, the issue of whether what happened constitutes unfair vs. illegal is a common qualifying hurdle.
 While not violating the overtime standards set by law, your contract may restrict mandatory overtime.
 Your union representative may be able to help or an employment law attorney when your employer is in violation of your contract but not necessarily violating the overtime laws.